Riving knife: Riving knife versus splitter

 It achieves all of this by being attached to the saw's arbor, allowing it to move with the saw blade as the blade is raised, lowered and tilted.

 Riving knives are also fitted to some hand-held electrical circular and powered miter or cross-cut saws (known generically as "chop saws").

-As of 2008, Underwriters Laboratories (UL) requires that all new table saw designs include a riving knife.
+Since 2008, Underwriters Laboratories (UL) requires that all new table saw designs include a riving knife.